wilhelmtornblom/devops24/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

+### QUESTION A Answer:
+ansible.builtin.debug is used to print out statements/information during a playbook execution which can be useful for debugging.

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

+### QUESTION B Answer:
+ansible_facts is a dictionary of system information that ansible automatically gathers from each host at the beggining of a playbook run and it comes from ansible.builtin.setup.

 ## QUESTION C